Is Smile Direct Club™ safe?

 - You could cut your lips or cheeks

 When there’s a dentist in charge of your clear aligner treatment, you have nothing to worry about.
 Simply visit your dentist and he or she will fix the problem.
 But what if the same thing happens with Smile Direct Club™?
 One option is to hop on a plane and go to Nashville to meet the dentist who approved your clear aligner program!
-The more practical solution is to find a local dentist, but be prepared to pay a hefty sum to fix your problem.
-However, a $75 crown cementation now turns into a $1,000 new crown scenario.
-Lack of access to a local dentist can be problematic when emergencies like this occur.
+The more practical solution is to find a local dentist.
+However, be prepared to pay a hefty sum to fix your problem.
+A $75 crown cementation can easily turn into a $1,000 new crown scenario.
+Lack of access to a local dentist can be problematic when emergencies arise.
 There’s simply no substitute for having access to a local dentist when you need one.

 Smile Direct Club’s approach: